khalimovaelena/FunWithGBFS/README.md

 ![Architecture](./Images/FunWithGBFS_Architecture.jpg)

 ### Presentation Layer
-I chose Console terminal as default user interface, because it doesn't require any additional setup and external dependencies.
+I chose Console terminal as default user interface, because it is simple and doesn't require any additional setup and external dependencies.
-At the same time Presentation layer is separated from game logic, which will allow to change UI in the future to Web, Mobile, or API-based UI (that can be used by chatbots).
+At the same time Presentation layer is separated from the game logic, which allows changing UI in the future to Web, Mobile, or API-based UI (that can be used by chatbots).

 ### Application Layer